 First off, you don’t need any of the stuff shown in the picture below.
 Solitude is 90% of the gear.

-The only thing you may need is a flashlight and a script of the sutras you plan to recite.
+The only thing you may need is a flashlight, warm clothing (if it’s late Fall where you are) and a script of the sutras you plan to recite.
 For that purpose, I brought my Kindle with me – flashlight and script all in one.
 Which brings up the point – leave your cell phone and other devices such as cameras at home.
 No interruptions, no compulsive needs to capture the moment rather than be in the moment.
 I really didn’t even want to bring my Kindle.

-But what if you break your ankle, get into a fight with a pack of wolves , or get hypothermia?
+But what if you break your ankle, get into a fight with a pack of wolves, or get hypothermia?
 As with all hiking, be sure someone at home knows exactly where you’re going and to expect you home by some time.
-Another reason for having others participate with you.
+That’s another reason for having others participate with you.
 Leave any weapons beyond your hiking stick at home as well.

 Here is a brief description of the items in the above photo: